Mathématique: Intergalactic Gate Bridge

 “Whoa, slow down, Luke Skywalker,” McKay says.

 “Yeah, or, y’know.
-New guy’s hand,” McKay shrugs.
+New Guy’s hand,” McKay shrugs.
 “Just a thought.”

-“Mitchell,” Carter says.
-“He’s—y’know.
-Coming along.
+“Mitchell,” Carter says with a small smile.
+“He’s coming along.
 Showing real promise.”

 They look at one another.

 “Any chance you want to get dinner?”
 McKay asks the woman who wants to pass her hand through plexiglass.
 “Not—not as.
 I mean.
 I’m just hungry.
-We could just—see what’s in the vending machines.”
+We could see what’s in the vending machines.”

 “Hey,” Rodney McKay snaps, a real edge in his voice, because he believes this.
 He does.
 “Science, done with low blood sugar, ends lives.”